Think of the universe as a giant information transfer machine. It will help in this section, because:

 Now, the particles we have managed to create with these huge machines, are unstable, and don't last very long before they revert to the more stable variety once more, but it was already too late.
 The first generation of machines designed to break up particles (called particle colliders appropriately enough) were small enough to fit in the palm of your hand.
 Today, they are circular machines many kilometers in diameter, with the current generation being the Large Hadron Collider (LHC) that is basically an underground circular tunnel 16.6 miles in circumference straddling the border of Switzerland and France.
 There are also plans for even larger, more powerful accelerators on the drawing board, mainly because as the power levels increase, so do the numbers of different types of particles discovered.
 Today we have a whole zoology of particles, which fall under 2 different classifications: Bosons, particles such as photons and mesons, with integral spin, Spin 0, 1, 2 etc., and Fermions, particles such as protons, neutrons, and electrons, that have half-integer spin, Spin 0.5, 1.5, etc...
 The Large Hadron Collider's main contribution to this particle zoo is the Higgs particle - and if we want to understand nature more thoroughly we are going to need to keep building more and more powerful (and more expensive) machines... or so the current thinking goes.

 This way of thinking is starting to meet with some pushback amongst the scientific community.
-Theoretical physicists, such as Sabine Hossenfelder, for example, are starting to question if the money spent on particle colliders is actually being spent wisely.
+Theoretical physicists, such as Sabine Hossenfelder, Carlo Rovelli, and Lee Smolin, for example, are starting to question if the resources and money spent on particle colliders is being used wisely.
 The LHC is reported to have cost around 5 billion dollars to build, and for all its glory, it has only made a single important discovery: The Higgs particle.
 The next machine on the menu, the Future Circular Collider (FCC), is designed to be many times larger, more powerful. and more costly than the LHC, weighing in at a conservative cost estimate (as of 2024) of 22 billion US dollars... and that means 22 billion dollars that wont get spent on other science.
 The pot is only so big, and for particle physicists to experience a feast, other sectors of physics must endure famine.
 Hossenfelder argues this is not going to end well for anyone, and I tend to agree with her.

 Here is why I think we are barking up the wrong tree on this one.